cosmos72/schemesh/doc/shell/redirect.md

 Scheme functions to manage the **environment variables** of existing shell jobs are documented in [env.md](env.md)

-Scheme functions to **redirect** existing shell jobs, and to access redirected file descriptors of a Scheme job, are documented below.
+Scheme functions to **redirect** existing shell jobs, and to access redirected file descriptors of a job, are documented below.

 ### Alphabetical index